shehan/TicTacToe/README.md

 # TicTacToe
-A simple TicTacToe native Android app
+A simple TicTacToe game built for devices running Android.
+This very basic implementation of the popular game was developed using Android Studio.
+It features two game modes – Play Against Human and Play Against Computer.

 ### Screenshots
-Following are screenshots of the app:
+Following are screenshots of the app (click for larger size):

 <table>
   <tr>